mason5git/mason5git/README.md

 - 👋 Hi, I’m @mason5git
 - 👀 I’m interested in ...
 Computer Science Education
 - 🌱 I’m currently learning ...
-Java
+Java and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...